-For installations that are located at premises not used as private residential dwellings, this network tariff is for water heating and/or space heating and/or other circuits as approved by TasNetworks.
+For installations that are located at premises not used as private residential dwellings, this network tariff may be used for water heating and/or space heating and/or other circuits as approved by TasNetworks.

 12.1.3 All installations

 For all installations, this network tariff may be used for circuits supplying general purpose outlets.